-Containers, and in particular Docker based ones are the Big Thing everybody talks about and works with these days, and in fact we frequently get questions about getting started with Docker.
+Containers, and in particular Docker-based ones are the Big Thing everybody talks about and works with these days, and in fact, we frequently get questions about getting started with Docker.
 Many people and companies really take it to the max and try to do everything in them including tasks which in the past you had only considered full VMs for, like untrusted third-party tenants.
 Pretty much everyone uses docker or LXC now to deploy workloads, run CI tests, or even to have an insulated environment to develop applications with a specific set of libraries and a dedicated configuration.
-This is especially convenient when you want to share that all across multiple computer or with your colleagues.
+This is especially convenient when you want to share that all across multiple computers or with your colleagues.

 So, what is this Docker everybody is talking about and how can you take advantage of it?

 We have a great course – What is Docker? and its first lecture is all about the question “What is Docker?”.
 The course goes in deep details about this wonderful open source software and the logic behind it.
 Nevertheless, Docker is basically a wrapper around Linux Container, another old software to create containers on Linux, as you might easily imagine.
 Actually, the latest versions of Docker are using a brand new library instead of LXC, but it’s a change under the hood with no impact on high-level functionality.

 Since it exploits LXC (or this new container library), Docker containers are built on top of facilities like cgroups and namespaces provided by the Linux kernel, so they are not traditional virtual machines and do not require a separate operating system.
 Instead, they use those kernel’s functionality to completely isolate the application’s view of the operating system.
 So resources are confined, services are restricted, multiple containers can share the same kernel, but each container can be constrained to only use a defined amount of resources such as CPU, memory and I/O. If you add the fact that a Docker container can start in a handful of milliseconds, you probably now understand how cool the whole thing is.